zooko/smalloc/README.md

 pointer to the beginning of one of those slots, and that slot is used exclusively for that memory allocation until it is `free()`'ed.

 Each slab holds slots of a specific fixed length, called a "size class".
-Size class 3 contains 8-byte slots, size class 4 contains 16-byte slots, and so on which each size class having slots twice as long as the size class before.
+Size class 4 contains 16-byte slots, size class 5 contains 32-byte slots, and so on with each size class having slots twice as big as the size class before.

-Within each size class there are 32 separate slabs holding slots of that size.
+Within each size class there are 16 separate slabs holding slots of that size.
 (See below for why.)

-Sizeclasses 0, 1 and 2 are unused and the space reserved for them is repurposed to hold "free list heads" (see below).
+Sizeclasses 0, 1, 2, and 3 are unused and the space reserved for them is repurposed to hold "free list heads" (see below).
 Figure 1 shows the information encoded into memory addresses (shown in binary notation) of slots and of bytes of data within each slot:

 ```text
 Figure 1.
 Overview